FreeElephants/thruway-in-docker/README.md

 See [php-di](https://github.com/FreeElephants/php-di) for more information.

-## Use with Redis key-value Storage as Backend for JWT Validation
+## Use with Redis key-value Storage as Backend for JWT Validation on Process Authenticate

 Every time, on process authenticate, `JwtAuthenticationProvider` call injected `JwtValidator` instance. `JwtValidatorInterface` has one public method, for check that JWT signature is valid.
 For revoke JWT You can use black or white lists with hash JWT sums in system.

 Out of the box this image provide next Validators:
-- `FreeElephants\Thruway\Validator\Redis\TrueDummyValidator` used by default.
+- `FreeElephants\Thruway\Validator\TrueDummyValidator` used by default.
 Already return true.
 - `FreeElephants\Thruway\Validator\WhitelistValidator`
-- `FreeElephants\Thruway\Validator\Redis\BlacklistValidator`
+- `FreeElephants\Thruway\Validator\BlacklistValidator`

 `WhitelistValidator` and `BlacklistValidator` require `ListCheckerInterface` instance.
 You can use `FreeElephants\Thruway\Validator\Redis\Md5HashKeyListChecker` or `FreeElephants\Thruway\Validator\Redis\Md5KeyListChecker`.